 In 2016, QTF began including Writing Seminars and Organizational Strategic Planning (Category 2) to the menu of classes/training available.
 Leadership Development I was updated and Leadership Development II was offered.
 Examiner Training was expanded to become retitled as the Internal Coach/Examiner Training.

 In 2018, QTF began to recognize Communities of Excellence as an Award Level.

 In 2019, QTF will include Workforce Development Training for our organizations which magnifies Category 5 of the Baldrige Criteria.
 In 2020, QTF began Customer Focused Training (Category 3).

 In 2020, Midwest Education Institute (MO/KS Quality Programs) merged with QTF.

-In the past five years (2014-2020), QTF has trained individuals from 29 states, 4 countries, and one commonwealth.
-Satisfaction levels hover around 95% to 100% for the various trainings offered.
+Since October 2014, QTF has trained individuals from 29 states, 4 countries, and one commonwealth.
+Satisfaction levels hover around 97% to 100% for the various trainings offered.